Text-to-speech¶

 Output¶

-It is important to know that the output will have this format:
+It is important to know that the output audio will have the following format:

 - The audio encoding will be Linear16.
 Linear16 is a 16-bit linear pulse-code modulation (PCM) encoding.